Pieter-127/ModernMonsters/README.md

 I made use of Github Actions to put together a simple build script that should also upload Apk's for the lastest build, you can find those [here](https://github.com/Pieter-127/ModernMonsters/actions)</br>

 A demo of the app while running can be downloaded from [here](https://github.com/Pieter-127/ModernMonsters/blob/develop/demo.mp4)</br>

+No tests at the moment, I was mostly focused on learning a few new things with the architecture and the new compose navigation library